 My grandma unfortunately passed away very suddenly in 2013.
 In the fall of 2014, in between my letter to my twin (which i blogged about here) and his response to me five months later, she came through for me during a mediumship session I had been dragged into by a friend – the only session of this kind that I ever have or will attend.
-She told me that she knew that I truly loved my twin and that she had always known this.
-She knew I had been writing to him without receiving a response.
-She told me to keep writing to him because this was all having a positive effect and he was in fact “relishing in my emails.”
+She told me that she knew that I truly loved him and that she had always known this.
+She also knew I had been writing to him without receiving any response.
+She told me not to stop and to keep writing to him as often as I wanted because this was all having a positive effect and he was in fact “relishing in my emails.”
 She said she could see amazing things in my future and to keep on the path.

 Two months later, my twin broke his silence.
 During the all-night conversation we had (which I blogged about here) he told me that although he had not been able to find it within himself to respond sooner, or to encourage me to write more, he had been “relishing in my emails”.